Yu-Core/SwashbucklerDiary/README.md

 - macOS (macOS 11 or higher)
 - ~~Tizen (Not supported temporarily)~~

-> Windows 10 does not currently support changing the title bar color
+> Windows 10 and macOS does not currently support changing the title bar color

 ## Thanks to the following Open Source Projects
 - [.NET MAUI](https://github.com/dotnet/maui)